marcoahv/fundamentals/docs/6 React Native Expo CLI/Section 8: Inputs and Forms/57 Inputs and Forms.md

 ### **=>** Intro

-- Welcome back to the eighth section of our course, where we will focus on inputs and fonts in React Native.
+- Welcome back to the eighth section of our course, where we will focus on inputs and forms in React Native.

 - In this introductory video, we will clarify some key aspects and set expectations for what we are about to learn.